Collections may be used in a variety of contexts that make the most sense for your archive.

 - When you are finished adding metadata, clicking "Add Collection."

-Now, you may associate an item with this collection, from the items/add or items/edit pages.
+Now that you have created a you may associate an item with this collection, from the items/add or items/edit pages.
 Read more below.

 Adding Items to Collections